jhu-ospo-courses/JHU-EN.601.270/Fall_2022/readme.md

 3. [Lutece Student Projects](https://github.com/jhu-ospo-courses/JHU-EN.601.270/tree/main/Fall_2022#lutece-projects): [Lutece](https://lutece-platform.github.io/) is a powerful Java™ based Content Management Framework developed by the [City of Paris](https://lutece.paris.fr/lutece/), and adopted in many places (including the St. Francis Neighborhood Center in Baltimore).
 4. [PatternFly Student Projects](#patternfly-projects): [PatternFly](https://www.patternfly.org) is an open source design system built to drive consistency and unify teams, and is used broadly by many open source products from [Red Hat](https://www.redhat.com).
 From documentation and components to code examples and tutorials, PatternFly is a place where design and development can thrive.
 We’re on a mission to help teams build consistent, accessible, and scalable enterprise product experiences—the open source way.
 5. [enarx Student Projects](#enarx-projects): The [enarx project](https://enarx.dev/) is an open source framework for running applications in TEEs (Trusted Execution Environments).
 It's part of the Confidential Computing Consortium from the Linux Foundation.
 It provides a WebAssembly runtime which uses TEEs, allowing developers to deploy secure applications using a variety of languages, such as: Rust, C/C++, C#, Go, and more.
 It is CPU-architecture independent, letting developers deploy the same application code transparently across multiple targets and architectures
+6. [OHDSI Student Projects](#OHDSI-projects): [Observational Health Data Sciences and Informatics](https://www.ohdsi.org/) (OHDSI) is multi-stakeholder, interdisciplinary, open-science collaborative to bring out the value of health data through large-scale analytics.
+OHDSI’s mission is to improve health by empowering a community to collaboratively generate the evidence that promotes better health decisions and better care.
+OHDSI collaborates in many aspects of the journey from data to evidence, including open community data standards, open-source software development, open methodological research, and open network clinical research.

 ## PASS Projects
 ### PASS #1: Port manuscript download web service from Go to Java. <br>